hayj/Unshortener/README.md

 Use `uns.request(url)` to get all the data returned by httpbrowser.HTTPBrowser, it also will cache the data.

+## Serialization

+By default it use a mongo database, but you can use a pickle file by changing `serializableDictParams` in the init method (set "useMongodb": False).
+See SerializableDict from DatastructureTools for more informations.

 ## Proxies

 The proxy object must be a dict `{"ip": "xxx.xxx.xxx.xxx", "port": "22", "user": None, "password": None}`